bpintos/smart-trajectory-planning/README.md

 # smart-trajectory-planning
-Smart trayectory planning software for the autonomous driving vehicle
+Smart trajectory planning software for the autonomous driving vehicle